surung9898/CF-MPlayer/README.md

 # implemented so far
 - get website address and match whether it's codeforce.
 - if it is, then get pathname and match whether it's contest
-- if it is, then get contest status by getting class name 'contest-status-phase'.
+- if it is, then get contest status by getting class name 'contest-state-phase'.

 # TODO
 - so many things